benanthoney-97/dialogue-widget/llamaparse/June-24-Examiner-Report.md

 **Write your answer to Section B here:**

-The wind whipped my hair into my face as the sea tugged angrily at the sides of the boat.
+Student response:  The wind whipped my hair into my face as the sea tugged angrily at the sides of the boat.
 An unexpected storm had enveloped us, and our hope of surviving was as thin as the boards holding our boat together.
 Salty sea spray mixed with the thick air and stung the back of my throat as I inhaled deeply.
 I blindly grasped at the ropes attached to

 ---